Last updated: 18 August 2020

 - Termination on ‘frustration of contract’ grounds

-Regular employment law applies to all employment relationships – regardless of the circumstances that we find ourselves in.
-This includes anything that has been agreed to in an employment agreement.
+Regular employment law still applies to all employment relationships – regardless of the circumstances that we find ourselves in.
+This includes:

 Deal with each other in good faith